 - 2nd Ravi Beas link below Ujh: This has been declared a National Project by the GOI.
 This involves constructing a barrage across river Ravi for diverting water through a tunnel link to the Beas Basin.
 This is planned to prevent excess water flowing into Pakistan.

 For more on India – Pakistan Relations visit the linked article.

 IWT – Options for India

-A few political thinkers are of the opinion that the treaty is one-sided biased towards Pakistan and that it should be abrogated.
+A few political thinkers believe that the treaty is one-sided and biased towards Pakistan and that it should be abrogated.

 However, this is easier said than done and not without serious ramifications.

 - The treaty’s provisions do not allow a unilateral abrogation.

 - Even if India decides to back down from the treaty, the 1969 Vienna Convention on the law of treaties should be abided by.